zio/zio/docs/datatypes/stm.md

 atomic transaction in the sense that the entire set of operations within `STM.atomically` appears to take place indivisibly.

-## Exceptions
+## Errors

-`STM` supports exceptions just like `ZIO`.
-In `transferMoney`, we saw an example of an exception (`STM.fail`).
+`STM` supports errors just like `ZIO` via the error channel.
+In `transferMoney`, we saw an example of an error (`STM.fail`).
-Exceptions in `STM` have abort semantics: if an atomic transaction throws an exception, the transaction is rolled back with no effect.
+Errors in `STM` have abort semantics: if an atomic transaction encounters an error, the transaction is rolled back with no effect.

 ## `retry`